-We’ll keep track of today’s lower round draft pick signings here:
+We’ll keep track of today’s mid- to late-round draft pick signings here:

 - The Jaguars have signed fourth-round offensive tackle Ben Bartch.
 The six-foot-six, 305-pound rookie spent four seasons at Division III St. John’s University in Minnesota, including his first two as a tight end.
 He transitioned to offensive tackle before his junior season, and he earned first-team All-MIAC nod during his senior year.
 When Jacksonville used pick No. 116 on Bartch, he became the first Division III player to be drafted in five years, and he was the first St. John’s player to be drafted since 1974.
 Also, as if you didn’t like him already, Bartch previously relied on a, uh, unique smoothie of eggs, cottage cheese, grits, peanut butter, banana, and Gatorade to put on weight as an offensive lineman, thus leading to the nickname “Smoothie King.”

 - The Packers have signed center Jake Hanson to his rookie deal.
 The Oregon product was selected with pick No. 208, one of three offensive lineman selected by Green Bay in the sixth round (along with John Runyan Jr. (No. 192) and Simon Stepaniak (No. 209)).
 Hanson didn’t allow a sack through his first three seasons with the Ducks, and he ultimately started 49 games during his four-year career.
 The lineman earned a pair of AP second team all-Pac-12 selections during his time at Oregon.
 Third-round tight end Josiah Deguara is now the Packers’ only unsigned rookie.